kafeerio/.github/README.md

 # Kafeerio

+> **Hatred is a terrible thing, no matter who it comes from or at whom it is directed.
+> All we can do is try to inform and bring people together rather than divide them.**
+>
+> Rolf Kralovitz (1925–2015)
+> *German survivor of the Buchenwald concentration camp, actor, and film producer*

-A virtual coffee house where people come together to work for a common purpose.
+Kafeerio is a virtual coffee house where people come together to work for a common purpose ...

 ## Projects